Why Companies Leave California

 California’s business climate continues to deteriorate, so much so that a record number of companies are leaving the state.
-Joe Vranich, the report’s author, finds that the state’s business-hostile climate continues to worsen at the state and local level.
+Joe Vranich, the report’s author, finds that the business-hostile climate continues to worsen at the state and local level.
 After reviewing legislation introduced through the end of 2018, he sees virtually no signs that the business climate will improve.

 The report is the latest update to a series of studies about companies departing California for business-friendly states and foreign nations.
-One finding is that 1,800 relocation or “disinvestment events” occurred in 2016 (the most recent year available), setting a record yearly high going back to 2008 – and that about 13,000 moved out of state during that nine-year period.
+One finding is that 1,800 relocation or “disinvestment events” occurred in 2016 (the most recent year available), setting a record yearly high going back to 2008 – and that at least 13,000 companies moved out of state during that nine-year period.

 The Last Straw: Legal Environment Now Merciless

 The top reason to leave the state has long been high taxes.
 But California now has such a brutal legal environment that business owners and corporations should consider jurisdictions where they will be treated fairly and respectfully.

-“California politicians threaten the wellbeing of businesses with one harsh law or regulation after another.
+“California politicians threaten businesses with one harsh law or regulation after another.
 Now, the state has reached a new low with an awful law,” said Joe Vranich.
 The report states:

 California politicians triggered a “tipping point” with a new statute that puts businesses in a terrible “lose-lose” situation no matter how hard a company tries to operate in a legal manner.

 California’s benign-sounding Immigrant Worker Protection Act specifies that an employer following Federal immigration law is now violating state immigration law and is committing a crime.
 However, it remains true that an employer failing to follow Federal immigration is also a crime.

 Think about it: California may place penalties on someone in business who is a legal citizen operating a legal business that is in compliance with all Federal and local laws, and all other state laws, an entity that pays a myriad of taxes and fees to public agencies, and one that creates employment – and all that can count for nothing in the state’s eyes.